metrorailings/OwlBlog/content/posts/week-11-insights.md

 Defensive lines have been the story of this game, not the tailbacks.
 Impressive.
 I wasn't expecting that.
 Most of the biggest plays of this game came courtesy of defensive linemen setting offenses back.

 Poor Carson Wentz.
 He'll be hurting tomorrow.

+So the Eagles offense were so very limited in the second half, mostly because the Browns were so much better stopping the run.
+Something tells me Cleveland made a decision to play the rushing game more aggressively, no matter what.
+Arguably their best play in the half for the Eagles (while the game was still within reach) came on a bootleg that nobody on the Browns saw coming.